Nouuu/Albion-Online-ZQRadar/README.md

 - Display mist portals (solo/duo, enchantments)
 - Display dungeons (solo/duo, enchantments)
 - Display background map on radar
+- **🆕 Overlay mode**: Open radar in a separate popup window with opacity control and keyboard shortcuts

 And much more to come!
 \